itsored/arbitrum-vibekit/typescript/lib/mcp-tools/arbscan-mcp/README.md

 # Arbiscan MCP Server

-This package exposes a simple Model Context Protocol (MCP) server that wraps the [Arbiscan](https://arbiscan.io/) API.
+This package exposes a  Model Context Protocol (MCP) server that wraps the [Arbiscan](https://arbiscan.io/) API.
 It allows Vibekit agents to query on-chain data from Arbitrum One (mainnet) and Arbitrum Sepolia (testnet).

 ## Environment Variables